What if you could actually know and use the Lydian mode?

 To get our answer, we need to examine the sound and mood that this scale creates.
 We can do that by taking the notes above and plugging them into a tab sheet that displays the scale.

 The first three (the left-most note) is our root F note, while the four is our raised fourth degree.
-If you know your intervals, you’ll recognize that the distance between these two notes (six semitones - or frets) creates what’s called a tritone.
+If you know your intervals, you’ll recognize that the distance between these two notes (six semitones or frets) creates what’s called a tritone.

 Tritones sound kind of creepy and eerie, and have historically been considered by music theorists to be a sound that was too distressing and bizarre to have any good use.

-These days, the semitone shows up in a lot of music, particularly in hard-rock guitar solos.
+These days, the tritone shows up in a lot of music, particularly in hard-rock guitar solos.

 For example, Godsmack’s Tony Rombola uses them heavily in his solo for “Awake” to help add to the song’s dark and driving appeal.

-But in the Lydian scale, you’ve got the tritone sound overlapping with a major key.
+However, in the Lydian mode, you’ve got the tritone sound overlapping with a major key.

 One of the best examples is probably something you’ll recognize.

 The Simpson’s theme song was well thought out by the composer, as he employs the Lydian mode to add a slightly “off-color” and strange sound to the melody, all of which is layered over the upbeat vibe of the major scale.